chrischow/booknuggets/_posts/2020-05-31-2020_21-the-lessons-of-history.md

 tags: [others]
 ---

+A short but rich text on the history of civilisation.
+I didn't summarise every chapter, just the ones that stood out:

 1. **Geology:** Geography sustains yet limits us.
 But with technology and initiative, we can overcome natural obstacles.
 2. **Biology:** Life...
     1. Is Competition: It is in our genes to chase and fight and kill to survive.